grymmjack/qb64pe-wiki-to-markdown/markdown_files/CONST.md

 CONST areaText = "The area of the circle is"

 DO
    INPUT "Enter the radius of a circle or zero to quit"; radius IF radius = 0 THEN END
    PRINT circumferenceText; 2 * PI * radius
    PRINT areaText; PI * radius * radius ' radius squared PRINT
 LOOP
+END
 ```

 <br>